 Weight-bearing exercise and medicine can help decrease bone loss.

 Vaginal moisturizers and lubricants can help overall vaginal health and comfort during sex.

 Regular exercise can help prevent weight gain and muscle loss.
 It can also help prevent depression.

 Medicine and counseling can help treat depression.

-Ease hot flashes by wearing layers of clothing that you can easily shed, taking care not to overheat yourself, and avoiding your hot flash triggers.
+Ease hot flashes by wearing layers of clothing that you can easily remove, taking care not to get overheated, and stay away from your hot flash triggers.

 Talk with your healthcare team about any side effects you have.

 It's important to know which medicines you're taking.
 Write your medicines down, and ask your healthcare team how they work and what side effects they might cause.
 Make sure you know what number to call with questions.
 Is there a different number for evenings and weekends?

 Tell your healthcare team about any side effects, even those that seem minor.
 Your treatment may be adjusted to reduce these effects.

 It may be helpful to keep a diary of your side effects.
 Write down physical, thinking, and emotional changes.
 A written list will make it easier for you to remember your questions when you go to your appointments.
 It will also make it easier for you to work with your healthcare team to make a plan to manage your side effects.